 NAC is believed to work by a number of protective mechanisms.
 It acts as a precursor for glutathione, promoting normal conjugation of any remaining paracetamol, and also supplies thiols that function as antioxidants.
 It is virtually 100% effective in preventing liver damage when given within eight hours of ingestion.
 After eight hours, efficacy decreases sharply.

-The initial dose of acetylcysteine should be given as an infusion over 60 minutes.
-This should reduce the number of dose-related adverse effects.
-The infusion should be in 5% glucose, with 0.9% sodium chloride as an alternative.
-There are now NO specific contra-indications to acetylcysteine use.
+There are now no specific contra-indications to acetylcysteine use.
 Even if there is a previously reported reaction, the benefits of treatment outweigh the risks.

 A full treatment course comprises three consecutive doses, administered sequentially, with no break between infusions.